Jordan-360/CodingBat/README.md

-This repository contains my solutions to practice problems from CodingBat The problems are organized by category (e.g., String, Array, Logic)
+This repository contains my solutions to practice problems from CodingBat.
+The problems are organized by category (e.g., String, Array, Logic)

 Each file includes: